voidking/k8s-tool/mock/02-cka-exam.md

 25. Set configuration context $ kubectl config use-context hk8s

-Creae a persistent volume with name app-config of capacity 1Gi and access mode ReadWriteOnce.
+Create a persistent volume with name app-config of capacity 1Gi and access mode ReadWriteOnce.
 The type of volume is hostPath and its location is /srv/app-config

 Question weight: 3%